jaime-olivares/ppt-azure-icons/README.md

 It will also require to manually run the prebuild script: `node prebuild.js`.
 That will create the file `taskpane.html`

 After building for the first time and executing the default task, open a terminal and type `npm start`.
 That will launch PowerPoint showing the add-in icon.

+## Icon source
+The icons were downloaded from the official Microsoft page: https://docs.microsoft.com/en-us/azure/architecture/icons/

+The current update date is January 21 (version 4), and the icons will be updated as new releases arrive.